harrycresswell/harry/content/page/things.md

 layout= "page"
 +++

-{{< intro >}}Personal projects I’m currently working on and various other things I’ve built in the past.{{</ intro >}}
+{{< intro >}}A growing collection of personal projects that I’m working on, including the themes and tools that I’ve built.
+You’ll also find projects from the past, which are either not maintained or that I’m no longer a part of.{{</ intro >}}

 ## Active projects

-[Practical Hugo](https://practicalhugo.com) is a course on building resilient websites with Hugo & the Jamstack.
+[Practical Hugo](https://practicalhugo.com) is a course on building resilient websites with [Hugo](/topics/hugo).
 I’m in the process of putting together and if all goes to plan it will launch in Spring 2022.

 [Local London](https://locallondon.life) is a directory of independent, London based food & drink makers.
 I started the project with my friend Rozzy in response to the Covid-19 lockdown, to help support local makers.
+It’s now run by [Rebekka](https://rebekkawrites.com/).

-[Type Services](https://typeservices.co/) is a small type foundry I set up in 2017 with a focus on hand drawn type and imperfection in type design.
+[Type Services](https://typeservices.co/) is a type foundry I set up in 2017 which focuses on hand drawn fonts and imperfection in type design.

+[Dark Sky/Benyayer Collab](https://soundcloud.com/harrycresswell).
+Since 2012 I’ve created pretty much all the artwork for my good friend Matt Benyayer’s music.

+[Link styles like...](https://codepen.io/harrycresswell/pen/QWJxrBY) A growing collection of interesting link styles, found around the web and recreated in Codepen.

 ## Themes